flexcyon/.github/profile/README.md

 You can find out more about the theme here:
 - https://github.com/bladeacer/flexcyon

+The translations are drafted and partially automated using `libretranslate`, so they may not be fully accurate.

 ## Documentation
 The documentation for the theme is hosted under this organisation.